cran-task-views/ChemPhys/ChemPhys.md

     replicates, filtering, imputation, and normalization.
 -   The `r bioc("metaMS")` package is an MS-based metabolomics data processing and compound annotation pipeline.
-    The `r pkg("raMS")` provides functions to format and visualize mass spectrometry data.
+    The `r pkg("RaMS")` provides functions to format and visualize mass spectrometry data.
 -   `r pkg("readMzXmlData")` imports data in the mzXML format.
 -   `r pkg("readBrukerFlexData")` imports data in the Bruker *flex